Voluntary recall issued for Publix GreenWise Animal Crackers - NewsBreak

 TAMPA, Fla.
 (WFLA) – A company is voluntarily recalling certain packages of Publix GreenWise Animal Crackers due to an undeclared tree nut allergen.

 According to Publix , Toufayan Bakery issued the voluntary recall for the animal crackers with a UPC of 0-41415-12009-9 located on the back of the pouch.
 The expiration date of the crackers is Feb.
-5, 2023.Missing Loxley man’s body found in Macon County
+5, 2023.Recalled Capri Sun may contain cleaning solution

 The packages of crackers may contain coconut.